Tutorials

 Generate a report

-Wait for validation to be completed
+Wait for configuration to be completed

-sparkle wait
+sparkle jobs

 Generate a report detailing the results on the training (and optionally testing) set.